-If you’re wondering what all the fuss is about when bakers use dutch ovens to make bread, then you’re not alone.
-For centuries bread has been made without the use of a dutch oven, yet, in recent years, for home bakers at least the use of them is widespread.
-So why are dutch ovens used to make sourdough?
-How do they work and can you still make decent sourdough bread without a dutch oven?
+If you’re wondering what all the fuss is about when bakers use Dutch ovens to make bread, then you’re not alone.
+For decades bread has been made without the use of a Dutch oven, yet, in recent years, for home bakers at least the use of them is widespread.
+So why are Dutch ovens used to make sourdough?
+How do they work and can you still make decent sourdough bread without a Dutch oven?
 These are the questions I’m going to get to the bottom of today!

-Steam moistens the air in the oven.
-This attracts to the surface of the bread and protects it from the direct heat of the oven.
+Steam moistens the air in the oven and is attracted to the surface of the bread.
+A barrier of condensed water protects the outside of the bread from the direct heat of the oven.
 This allows the bread to rise during the early stages of the bake.
 We call this oven spring!

 Home ovens are quite big (in comparison to the size of the bread) and are often not powerful enough to react to a loss of temperature.
 This happens when the cold bread goes into the oven along with water to make steam.

 Most domestic ovens, especially ones with low power ratings, struggle with baking bread.
 Expect a lower amount of oven spring and an increase in the length of the bake.
 This is also bad for crumb freshness.
-As they don’t hold the moisture in all that well, more steam has to be added which again, cools the oven.
+As they are not well sealed, domestic ovens tend to not retain steam all that well.
+More steam has to be added which cools the oven further.

 It’s not looking good for baking sourdough in a home oven!

 A Dutch Oven (DO) is commonly used to make sourdough for a handful of reasons.
 It creates a mini oven inside of your oven making it a personalised baking chamber for your loaf.
 Its benefits are:

 When we make sourdough bread, there are already loads of variables that can change how our bread turns out.
 By keeping some of these consistent it makes it easier, especially as newbies, to make beautiful sourdough bread.